stevegrunwell/building-for-php-cli/slides/types-of-arguments.md

 Note:

-Important to establish common language before we go further around accepting input:

-Args (or "positional args") are passed in a specific order to the command
+* Arguments (a.k.a. "associative arguments")

-Options (sometimes called "associate args", but that's not really correct) have one or two dashes before them and either act as key:value pairs or as flags (such as --verbose)
+* Options (sometimes called "associative arguments") have one or two dashes before them

-Single dash/letter is a convention.
+    - Act as either key:value pairs or as flags (e.g. --verbose)